ndavilo/BitBlog/README.md

 # BitBlog
-Blog created with django and python to allow user trade on cryptocurrencies
+Blog created with django and python to allow registered user trade on cryptocurrencies